godatadriven/mlops-workshop/README.md

 git clone ...   # TODO PREP
 ```

-1. Open this folder of the cloned repo in your editor
+1. Open this folder (the cloned repo) in your editor
 2. Open a terminal in this folder
 3. Continue setting up in the "Installing dependencies" section below